New Mexico State Road 423: Route Description

-The highway's western terminus is at Atrisco Vista Boulevard on the west mesa of Albuquerque and then proceeds east to Unser Boulevard.
-State maintenance begins at Unser Boulevard and continues eastward to NM-556 (Tramway Boulevard).
-West of Unser Boulevard, Paseo Del Norte is currently owned and maintained by the City of Albuquerque.
-From there it then intersects Coors Boulevard.
-The highway then continues east to Interstate 25 (I-25).
+Paseo del Norte's western terminus is at Atrisco Vista Boulevard on the west mesa of Albuquerque and then proceeds east to Unser Boulevard and the Paradise Hills community.
+NM 423 begins at Golf Course Road and continues east.
+From there it then intersects NM 45 at Coors Boulevard, becoming a six-lane controlled access freeway with speed limits of 60 mph.
+The highway intersects NM 47 at Second/Fourth Street and continues to Jefferson Street.
+The highway then continues east to Interstate 25 at a hybrid-stack interchange.
+NM 423 then becomes a six lane divided expressway with at grade intersections and speed limits ranging from 45 mph to 55 mph.
 The highway's eastern terminus is at an intersection with NM 556.

-From NM 45 to I-25, NM 423 is a freeway with a 60 mph speed limit.
-From I-25 to its eastern terminus at NM 556, NM 423 is a 6-lane divided highway with at-grade intersections with speed limits of 45-55 MPH.
-Initial proposals to reconstruct its interchange with I-25 would have also extended the freeway portion of NM 423 east from Jefferson Boulevard east to Louisiana Boulevard.
-The scaled back design added two flyover ramps to provide high-speed nonstop access between I-25 northbound and NM 423 westbound and also NM 423 eastbound and I-25 southbound.
-The signalized intersections with the I-25 frontage roads remain in place, the same with at-grade intersections with San Pedro Road and Louisiana Boulevard (to the east of I-25).

 History

 The highway's bridge over the Rio Grande opened in December 1987 and primarily served commuter traffic from Rio Rancho.
 Paseo del Norte was originally conceived as part of a 40 mi freeway beltway system around central Albuquerque that was never fully built.